FasterXML/smile-format-specification/smile-specification.md

 * "Big" decimal/integer values use "safe" binary encoding
 * "Safe" binary encoding simply uses 7 LSB (sign bit, MSB, is left as 0).
     * The last encoded byte contains 1 - 7 bits: if less than 7, data is "right-aligned", contained in Least-Significant Bits; there will be 0-6 MSB padding bits.
-    * For example: when encoding 4 bytes (32 bits), the first full (7-bit) encoded bytes (`0vvvvvvv`) are followed by an incomplete byte containing 4 value bits: `0000vvvv`.
+    * For example: when encoding 4 bytes (32 bits), the first 4 full (7-bit) encoded bytes (`0vvvvvvv`) -- ncoding 28 most-significant bits  -- are followed by one incomplete byte containing the last 4 value bits: `0000vvvv`.
-    * NOTE: before version 1.0.5 above statement claimed incorrect alignment (claiming padding would be for LSB)
+    * NOTE: before version 1.0.5 above statement claimed incorrect alignment (claiming padding would be for the LSB of output byte; instead of LSB containing actual value bits)
-    * "Unused" bits in the last encoded byte should be handled as per earlier general note: left as `0`
+    * "Unused" bits in the last encoded byte should be handled as per earlier general note: left as `0`.

 ### Tokens: value mode